-St. Vincent Ferrer School will treat student threats to inflict harm to self, to others, or to destroy property, very seriously.
-Practical jokes or offhand comments of a threatening nature will be considered serious and will be investigated.
-Threats that are substantiated may result in disciplinary action, up to and including dismissal.
+Holy Trinity Catholic School will treat student threats to inflict harm to self, to others, or to destroy property very seriously.
+Practical jokes or offhand comments of a threatening nature will be considered serious and will be treated in the same way as actual threats.
+Any threats may result in disciplinary actions, up to and including dismissal.

-- · Anyone hearing or becoming aware of any threat is to report it directly to the principal or his/her designee. - · Threats of harm to self will be treated differently than threats of harm to others. - The student making the threat will be removed to the office and kept under adult supervision at all times; the student may be suspended pending an investigation. - · All threats will be reviewed and investigated in a prompt and thorough manner, and the investigation will be kept confidential to the extent practicable. - If the threat is judged credible and serious, the principal will notify the following groups/individuals of the threat: parents, pastor, potential victims and their parents, the Catholic School Department, and the police or health care professionals as appropriate. - The student will not be allowed to return to school until the investigation has been completed and final disciplinary or therapeutic action, if any, has been determined.

-- · If the principal, after investigation and consultation, determines there is sufficient evidence of a risk of harm by a student, to others, and/or to property, the principal will continue the student's suspension and not consider the readmission of the student to the school until appropriate counseling which is acceptable to the school occurs; the guidelines for this procedure will be handled on an individual basis.
-Any costs for counseling will be the responsibility of the family - In some cases, the nature and credibility of the threat is such that the principal may request withdrawal of the student, or expel the student, without the possibility of returning to the school.
+- Anyone hearing or becoming aware of any threat is to report it directly to the principal or his/her designee. - Threats of harm to self will be treated differently than threats of harm to others or property. - The student making the threat will be removed to the office and kept under adult supervision at all times; the student may be suspended pending an investigation. - All threats will be reviewed and investigated in a prompt and thorough manner, and the investigation will be kept confidential to the extent practicable. - If the threat is judged credible and serious, the principal will notify the following groups/individuals in any order of the threat: parents, pastor, adults and the parents of potential victims, the Catholic School Department, and law enforcement or health care professionals as appropriate. - The student will not be allowed to return to school until the investigation has been completed and final disciplinary or therapeutic action, if any, has been determined. - If the principal, after investigation and consultation, determines there is sufficient evidence of a risk of harm by a student to others, and/or to property, the principal will continue the student's suspension and not consider the readmission of the student to the school until appropriate counseling which is acceptable to the school occurs; the guidelines for this procedure will be handled on an individual basis.
+Any costs for counseling will be the responsibility of the family. - The school may require an "authorization for the release of information" from the counselor/therapist which is signed by the parent to ensure continued enrollment. - In some cases, the nature and credibility of the threat is such that the principal may request withdrawal of the student, or expel the student, without possibility of returning to the school.